-First Cobalt controls almost half of the historic Canadian Cobalt Camp, with more than 50 past producing mines over 100km2.
+First Cobalt controls almost half of the historic Canadian Cobalt Camp, with more than 50 past producing mines over 100km.
 The focus for exploration has been to identify near-surface cobalt-silver mineralization amenable to open pit mining.

 During 2018, 30,280 metres were drilled in the Cobalt Camp across 192 drill holes.
 Continuity of mineralization has yet to be determined, but intersection widths and grades show the potential for open pit resources remains.
+Significant silver intercepts were noted as part of the drill program.
+The Company is reviewing its non-core silver properties with a view to surfacing value for shareholders.